ErbB4/dcEF-chamber/Fig1/readme.md

-This folder contains the data for Fig1.
+This folder contains the materials for Fig1, overview of the technology and configuration features.